Spread of COVID-19 in Tunisia

 Current vaccination status

-This means that Tunisia is only in the middle of the field in terms of vaccination coverage.
-The vaccination rate is higher in 135 countries.
+Thus, Tunisia belongrather to the lower midfield in terms of vaccination coverage.
+The vaccination rate is higher in 137 countries.

 Weight and size